vulcanize/uniswap-watcher-ts/packages/codegen/README.md

   * Edit the custom hook function `handleEvent` (triggered on an event) in `src/hooks.ts` to perform corresponding indexing using the `Indexer` object.

-  * While using the indexer storage methods for indexing, pass the optional arg. `defaultStateKind` as `diff` or `checkpoint` if default derived state is desired to be generated using the state variables being indexed.
+  * While using the indexer storage methods for indexing, pass the optional arg. `defaultStateKind` as `diff` or `checkpoint` if default state is desired to be generated using the state variables being indexed.

-* Derived state:
+* Generating state:

   * Edit the custom hook function `createInitialCheckpoint` (triggered on watch-contract, checkpoint: `true`) in `src/hooks.ts` to save an initial checkpoint `IPLDBlock` using the `Indexer` object.

-  * Edit the custom hook function `createStateDiff` (triggered on a block) in `src/hooks.ts` to save the derived state in an `IPLDBlock` using the `Indexer` object.
-The default derived state (if exists) is updated.
+  * Edit the custom hook function `createStateDiff` (triggered on a block) in `src/hooks.ts` to save the state in an `IPLDBlock` using the `Indexer` object.
+The default state (if exists) is updated.

 * The existing example hooks in `src/hooks.ts` are for an `ERC20` contract.